 The amount earned will be based on the percentage of the payment period that was completed in days up to and including the last date of attendance.
 The school calculates the amount of Title IV assistance earned by the student by dividing the number of days the student attended in the payment period by the total number of days in the payment period.

-Calendar days (including weekends) are used, but breaks of at least 5 days are excluded from both the numerator and denominator.
+Calendar days (including weekends) are used, but breaks of at least five days are excluded from both the numerator and denominator.

 Until a student has passed the 60% point of a payment period, only a portion of the student’s aid has been earned.
 A student who remains enrolled beyond the 60% point is considered to have earned all awarded aid for the payment period.

-If a student received more than the amount of Federal student financial assistance earned, the difference will be returned in accordance with Federal Regulations in the following order: Unsubsidized Federal Direct Stafford loans; Subsidized Federal Direct Stafford loans, Federal Direct PLUS loans, and Federal Pell Grant.
+If a student received more than the amount of federal student financial assistance earned, the difference will be returned in accordance with Federal Regulations in the following order: Unsubsidized Federal Direct Stafford loans, Subsidized Federal Direct Stafford loans, Federal Direct PLUS loans, and Federal Pell Grants.
 The Financial Aid officer will make adjustments to EdExpress and export to COD.
 The Finance Director will refund the funds via G5 to the Direct Loan Program within 45 calendar days.